sherpavel/Argon/README.md

 Argon ensures that each second first clock will run exactly 60 times and second - 90.
 The behavior in-between is similar to that of running functions in separate threads (in perfect parallel), except it is executed in one.

 ### What if a function is slow?
 If either of the functions slow down below their maximum time threshold, Argon will reduce every clock proportionally.
-From the previous example, the first clock's maximum execution time is 16.7ms and second's - 11.1ms.
+From the previous example, the first clock's maximum execution time is 16.7ms and update's - 11.1ms.
 Now let's say first clock's real execution time is 25ms (40 UPS) - a reduction of 33.3%.
 Therefore, every other clock's frequency is also reduced by 33.3% to preserve relative updaterate.
 In the UI clocks panel is it will look like this:
 Draw > 40 calls
 Update > 60 calls